DOLEARY85/Python-PDF-Redaction/README.md

 Looking for an adaptable way to bulk redact PDF’s in Python?

-This technical guide should provide basics to get you started.
+This guide should provide basics to get you started.

 # Importing the PDF’s
 The first step to import the PDF directory: